Time to Completion

-- The student must submit his/her final, Dissertation Editor-approved thesis or dissertation with all corrections completed and final paperwork turned in to the Graduate School by the last day of exams in the semester he/she wishes to graduate for their clearance to be processed in time.
+- The student must submit his/her final, Dissertation Editor-approved thesis or dissertation with all corrections completed and final paperwork turned in to the Graduate School by the last day of exams in the semester he/she wishes to graduate for his/her clearance to be processed in time.

 Class Attendance and Absences